Strawberry Vinaigrette

 • 2 tablespoons white wine vinegar

-• 2 cups rinsed and hulled strawberries
+• 2 cups fresh strawberries rinsed and hulled

 • 1 teaspoon smooth Dijon mustard